Meth deaths have been increasing, and is among the most common drug involved in drug overdose deaths in LAC

 From 2003-2023, drug overdose death rates in the US involving psychostimulants such as methamphetamine increased from 0.3 to 10.6 per 100,000 (Garnett, 2024).

-More methamphetamine overdose deaths were reported from LAC coroner data than from death certificates.
+More methamphetamine overdose deaths were reported from LAC Medical Examiner’s data than from death certificates.

 According to death certificate data, in 2023, fentanyl (66%) and methamphetamine (56%) were the most common drugs involved in drug overdose deaths in LAC (Figure 3).

-Demographic differences were observed for meth overdose deaths based on LAC coroner data.
+Demographic differences were observed for meth overdose deaths based on LAC Medical Examiner’s data.

-The gender disparity widened over the past decade, with the rate of methamphetamine overdose death per 100,000 population among males increasing from over triple (3.1 times) that of females in 2014 to over quadruple (4.2 times) that of females in 2023 (Figure 9).
+The gender disparity widened over the past decade, with the rate of methamphetamine overdose death per 100,000 population among males increasing from over triple (3.7 times) that of females in 2015 to quadruple (4.0 times) that of females in 2024 (Figure 9).

 Centers for Disease Control and Prevention (CDC), National Center for Health Statistics.
 National Vital Statistics System, Mortality Wide‐ranging online data for epidemiologic research (WONDER).
 Atlanta, GA: CDC, National Center for Health Statistics; 2024.
 Available from: http://wonder.cdc.gov